aozturk1/EnterpriseProject-FarmSimulation-/README.md

 -Gradle works correctly
 -Checkstyle and Spotbugs included
 -GitHub Action setup and passes
--JUNIT included and test runs and passes
--Readme has basic idea explained
+-JUNIT included and SimulationTest runs and passes -Readme has basic idea explained